Dial-A-Tone Pulse to Tone Converter All VOIP services-BT Digital Voice, Virgin, Sky, Vodaphone etc

-We are proud to offer our brand-new, top-quality pulse to tone converter, designed to return vintage dial telephones to full functionality on VOIP lines such as BT Digital Voice, Virgin Media Super Hub 3 and standalone analogue telephone adapters (ATAs).
+We are proud to offer our own top-quality pulse to tone converter, designed to return vintage dial telephones to full functionality on VOIP lines provided by telecoms providers such as BT Digital Voice, Virgin Media, Sky etc. and standalone analogue telephone adapters (ATAs).

-Designed by Geoff Peters exclusively for us, this is a modified, improved and enhanced version of his original concept.
-It is a line powered unit which will operate almost invisibly with no loud beeps, no pausing between digits and no special dialling technique required.
-There is also, by intention, no 'last number redial', no 'stored numbers' no 'star' or 'hash' - nothing to interfere with the authentic vintage experience of using a period telephone.
+Designed exclusively for us by Geoff Peters, the 'Dial-A-Tone' is a line powered unit which operates with no loud beeps, no pausing between digits and no special dialling technique required.
+There is, by intention, no 'last number redial', no 'stored numbers' no 'star' or 'hash' - nothing to interfere with the authentic vintage experience of using a period telephone.

 The Dial-A-Tone is designed as a 'fit and forget' device, however, for the more technically minded our device ….

-- Is constructed from components from leading suppliers - we do not use ‘fake’ or ‘counterfeit’ components.
+- Is constructed from components from leading suppliers .
 The processor is a genuine ‘Microchip Technology’ PIC.

 - Is housed in a genuine Hammond enclosure which we customise in-house.